 When working in the field, safety is the most important consideration, followed by other priorities like obtaining data and maintaining equipment.
 It is important to have a structure in place to facilitate making decisions prior to starting fieldwork.
 This structure may differ depending on the size of the field team.
 When two people are working together in the field, decisions should be made by consensus.
 Both people have full veto power to not engage in any activities they feel are unsafe.

-In larger groups, at least three roles will always be assigned: science lead, safety lead, and medical lead.
+In larger groups, we propose that at least three roles will always be assigned: science lead, safety lead, and medical lead.
 The science lead is in charge of thinking through the data collection plan.
 The safety lead has veto power over any activities they deem unsafe.
 The medical lead will take charge if any medical situation arises.
 Other assigned roles may be added for large teams (e.g. comms lead, data recording lead, inclusion lead, etc), but these will be decided on based on the needs and size of the particular team.
 These roles can either rotate from day to day or stay the same, depending on the size of the team.
-The science lead and safety lead can never be the same person on a given day; however, the medical lead must be at least WFA (and preferably WFR) certified.
+The science lead and safety lead can never be the same person on a given day; however, the medical lead must be at least Wilderness First Aid (and preferably Wilderness First Responder) certified.
 In general, every evening in the field we will do a check-in meeting regarding safety and science goals and generally how everyone is feeling physically and mentally.
+If doing fieldwork solo, there should always be a check-in with Tamlin or another lab member (or another responsible party as appropriate), and this can be done at that time.
 We will agree on plans for the next day's activities at this meeting.